cloudera/CML_AMP_Canceled_Flight_Prediction/README.md

 By following the notebooks, scripts, and documentation in the `code` directory, you will understand how to perform similar tasks on CML, as well as how to use the platform's major features to your advantage.
 These features include:

+- CDP data access through data connection snippets
+- SQL-based and visual exploration of raw data
 - Data ingestion, cleaning, and processing with Spark
-- Hive table creation and querying
 - Streamlined model development
 - Point-and-click model deployment to a RESTful API endpoint
 - Application hosting for deploying frontend ML applications